-The table-miss flow entry uses standard OpenFlow instructions and actions to process table-miss packets, this enables to use the full flexibility of OpenFlow in processing those packets.
+The table-miss flow entry uses standard OpenFlow instructions and actions to process table-miss packets, this enables to use OpenFlow's full flexibility in processing those packets.
 All previous behaviour expressed by the table-miss config flags can be expressed using the table-miss flow entry.
-Many new way of handling table-miss, such as processing table-miss with normal, can now trivially be described by the OpenFlow protocol.
+Many new ways of handling a table-miss, such as processing table-miss with normal, can now trivially be described by the OpenFlow protocol.